buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcGeometricRepresentationContext.md

 ### WorldCoordinateSystem
 Establishment of the engineering coordinate system (often referred to as the world coordinate system in CAD) for all representation contexts used by the project.

-> NOTE&nbsp; It can be used to provide better numeric stability if the placement of the building(s) is far away from the origin.
+> NOTE  It can be used to provide better numeric stability if the placement of the building(s) is far away from the origin.
 In most cases however it would be set to origin: (0.,0.,0.) and directions x(1.,0.,0.), y(0.,1.,0.), z(0.,0.,1.).